Wednesday, December 31, 2025

 20th Dec 2025

-And then, there are the photos.
+And then, there were the photos.

-I try again.
+I tried again.
 Click.

 Worse.

-Let it go, I tell myself.
+Let it go, I told myself.

-Free of the tour, I wander the Café Apartment alone.
-I stumble upon a small stall selling scents and find it: Na Nue Rose.
-It smells divine.
-I hesitate, my budget mindset kicking in, and buy the small 100ml bottle.
-Ten minutes later, I am already regretting not buying the big one.
+Free of the tour, I wandered the Café Apartment alone.
+I found a small stall selling scents and discovered "Na Nue Rose."
+It smelled divine.
+But then, my budget mindset kicked in.
+I hesitated and bought the tiny 100ml bottle.
+Ten minutes later, I was already regretting not buying the big one.

 I am clean, I am fed, and I am ready to leave the city.

-Regrets: One mustard jacket, one small bottle of perfume, and fifty deleted photos.
+Current Regret Count: One mustard jacket, one small bottle of perfume, and fifty deleted photos.

 Friday, December 19, 2025